blairjordan/mysqldump-remote-multi/README.md

 	]
 	...

-The `template_db` should refer to a specific database defined in the `connections` array.
+The `template_db` should refer to a specific database name in the `connections` array.

 The template database is used to generate the initial schema definition.

-The schema definition will then be applied to databse defined in the `merge_db_connection`.
+The schema definition will be applied to a new database.
+The new database name is defined in the `merge_db_connection`.

 ### --ignore

 Specify tables to ignore during dump/ merge process.

-`node run.js --merge --preview --ignore table1 table2`
+`node run.js --merge --ignore table1 table2`

 or

-`node run.js --merge --preview --ignore table1 --ignore table2`
+`node run.js --merge --ignore table1 --ignore table2`

-### -- preview
+### --preview

 Preview all mysql and mysqldump commands without running them.

+### --connections

+You can optionally specify which connection names you wish to include in your export.

+Ommitting the `--connections` flag will export all connections.

+`node run.js --full-dump --connections connection1 connection2`